reallyfancy/make-play-code-unity-and-cake/session-4/README.md

 }
 </pre>

-### References to other Components
+### References to other components

 Variables can hold much more interesting data that just ints or strings.
 A variable's value can be another GameObject or Component.
-In this case, we say that the variable's value is a **_reference_** to that GameObject or Component.
+In this case, we say that the variable's value is a **_reference_** to that GameObject or component.
 A variable that holds a reference is called a **_reference typed variable_**.

 In the following code, we declare a variable with a name of *progressText* and a type of Text.
-This means that this variable's value can be set to a specific Text Component.
+This means that this variable's value can be set to a specific Text component.
 Because *progressText* is a public variable, we can set its value in the Inspector panel by dragging a Text component into the **Progress Text** field.

 <pre>
 using UnityEngine;